-9.1 The Company will provide the Customer with electronic mailboxes for use with the specified trading partners set out in the Schedule of Services for the agreed sum.
+9.1 The Company will provide the Customer with electronic mailboxes for use with the specified trading partners set out in the Statement of Work for the agreed sum.
 Should the Customer inform the Company mailboxes are no longer required, with specified trading partners, disconnection fees will apply.

 10. Continuity of Service & Disaster Recovery

-10.1 The Company will use its best efforts to provide the Customer with the agreed level of Continuity of Service (COS) & Disaster Recovery (DR) set out in the Schedule of Services for the agreed sum.
+10.1 The Company will use reasonable endeavours to provide the Customer with the agreed level of Continuity of Service (COS) & Disaster Recovery (DR) set out in the Statement of Work for the agreed sum.
 Extended COS & DR required by the Customer will be charged at the current day rate or as otherwise agreed from time to time between the parties.
 Up-time is approx. 99% including scheduled times for maintenance and upgrades outside of normal business hours.
 The Company cannot be held responsible for down-time that is outside of its control.

-10.2 Servers and networks are hosted in secure, purpose built, multi-million pound data centres with state of the art infrastructure with extended secure & failover facilities located in the UK and US to assure secure EDI and AS2 communication.
-Servers are subject to constant monitoring, online and offline archiving and backup of all data is performed on a regular basis.
+10.2 Servers and networks are hosted in facilities located in the UK and US.
+Servers are subject to reasonable monitoring, online and offline archiving and backup of data is performed on a regular basis.